Posted on 4 Comments

 Rear camber imbalance is most often caused by the vehicle not sitting level while being measured.

 Countless Tesla owners have been not only to Tesla, but have been to 3rd party alignment shops and are begging service advisors to please help them.
 They get their car aligned not once, not twice but countless times.
 The end result is the same.
 Tire wear is so bad that you can’t believe it is that bad.
 Yet every time you hear the same “it is within spec.”
 Camber is “not adjustable.”
-While technically true, it is not the whole truth.
+While technically true, it is not the whole truth about camber adjustability.

 They may not be able to help you at first.
 But we can give you good advice.
 Instead of concentrating on the symptom, attack the cause first.
 Instead of measuring camber, find the flattest surface you can and measure from the ground to the lifting pads.
 If heights are different from left to right, you are probably on to the first issue you need addressed.
+Your height is off and thus cambers.
 Unfortunately it will require a Tesla service visit to perform, but get an SC appointment and ask them to calibrate the ride height.
 Tell them what you found and specifically have them level the car better left to right.

 tesla model x height specs. we recommend the macsboost palladium camber kit